My times are in Your hand….I have learned in whatever state I am, to be content. (Psalm 31:15; Philippians 4:11)

 Our Faith is Fortified

-My trust in the Savior is strengthed when I sing Waring’s hymns and remember her example.
+My trust in the Savior is strengthened when I sing Anna Waring’s hymns and remember her example.
 She reminds me not to dwell on past regrets and present problems, but to rejoice now in our guaranteed future glory when Jesus returns.
 Peter writes:

 In keeping with Christ’s promise we are looking forward to a new heaven and a new earth, the home of righteousness.
 So then, since you are looking forward to this, make every effort to be found spotless, blameless and at peace with Him.
 6

 Prayer: Lord, help us not to waste time wondering why you ordain and allow bad things to happen to us.
-Let your promise of Heaven help us to put suffering in perspective.
-Help us to trust that our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
+Let your promise of Heaven help us to put our suffering in perspective.
+Help us not to be discouraged or give up.
+Renew us day by day.
+Help us trust that our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
 Help us to fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but our unseen blessings with you are eternal.
 We pray in Christ’s name.
-Amen.
+Amen.7

 Go in peace, beloved.
 Walk with King Jesus today and be a blessing to others!